 Radioactivity in air data shows a trend of higher concentration during the winter months, typically October through February.
 The gross beta data clearly show this trend.
 Higher concentrations are attributed to increased concentrations of radon decay products due to decreased atmospheric mixing during the winter months when there is decreased atmospheric heating.
-The annual cycle of increased gross beta activity in the winter months is seen in Figure 3.1.22, which shows gross beta activity at Wye Barricade for the last ten-year period.
+The annual cycle of increased gross beta activity in the winter months is seen in Figure 3.1.18, which shows gross beta activity at Wye Barricade for the last ten-year period.

 In addition to the collocated samples, Health also independently collects biweekly air samples at the LIGO facility in the 600 Area.
-The gross alpha and gross beta concentrations in 2014 at this site are consistent with historical data.
+The gross alpha, gross beta, and isotopic uranium concentrations in 2015 at this site are consistent with historical data.
+All other radionuclides were not detected.